LCC-CIT/CS233JS-CourseMaterials/LectureNotes/CS233JS-LN-W01-D1-IntroToCourse.md

     - You learn from seeing how other people solve problems.
     - They are used by development teams in the real world.

-  - You will be assigned the same lab partners later this week.
+  - You will be assigned lab partners later this week.
 Let me know if there is someone you would like for a lab partner.
   - Look at the [code review guide](../Labs/CodeReviewProcedures.html).